-We have audited Hernando County Housing Authority's (the Authority) compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on the Authority's major federal program for the year ended September 30, 2015.
-The Authority's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Hernando County Housing Authority's (the Authority) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Authority's major federal programs for the year ended September 30, 2016.
+The Authority's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.